Arraying/Reutlingen/README.md

 Additionally, the sensor did not seem to produce invalid readings.

 We additionally impose expectations on our data.

+Air Quality Data:
-For example, the PM2.5 value may not be below -1 or above 500.
+- The PM2.5 value may not be below -1 or above 500.
-**TODO: Add more expectations.**
+- The location may not change.

+Weather Data:
+- The temperature may not be below -60 or above 60.
+- Precipitation and wind speed may not be below 0 or above 1000.

 ### Daily Updates